Chris Dawson (rugby league): Carnal knowledge of a student

 In May 2023, Dawson faced charges related to carnal knowledge (a historical offence replaced in 1986) of a student in his class, known for the purposes of the trial as "AB".
 In a judge-only trial, he was found guilty by judge Sarah Huggett on 28 June 2023.
 On 15 September 2023, he was sentenced to imprisonment for three years, with a non-parole period of two years, with the sentence to begin in August 2039 after the completion of his murder sentence.

 In September 2023, Dawson's victim, launched a civil case in the NSW Supreme Court against the NSW Department of Education for negligence, claiming it breached its duty of care to her, failed to investigate Dawson, and allowed him to remain a teacher at the school "notwithstanding the common knowledge that he was sexually abusing a pupil".
+The matter was settled in December 2023.